BarathTamas/JetBot-Thesis/README.md

 # JetBot Thesis

 ## Introduction
 The Thesis consists of two parts.
 In the first part a customized JetBot with a Jetson Nano 4GB board is used to perform measurements around a room.
-In the second part unsupervised time series feature selection is used to identify the $k$ sensor locations with the "maximal information".
+In the second part unsupervised time series feature selection is used to identify the _k_ sensor locations with the "maximal information".

 ## Data Collection
 ### Road following demo